syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rating/EJ2_ASP.NETCORE/templates.md

 ## Using PNG image as rating symbol

-You can use PNG images of your choice as rating symbol by specifying them as template content within the `mptyTemplate` and `fullTemplate` tag directives.
+You can use PNG images of your choice as rating symbol by specifying them as template content within the `emptyTemplate` and `fullTemplate` tag directives.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}